 This isn’t the first time WK has resulted to childish tactics after clashing with an apologist of the same faith, as he did with philosopher Randal Rauser over the rebellion thesis which proposes that all atheists in all instances actively suppress knowledge of God.
 Rauser explains that his experience with WK is someone who is “less like a bold knight fighting for truth than an insecure lord defending his petty fiefdom.”
-I found Rauser’s whimsical summation quite humorous given than WK literally postures himself as a brave knight via imagery incorporated on his online mediums.
+Rauser’s comment is humorous in light of the fact that WK literally postures himself as a brave knight via imagery incorporated on his online mediums.
 Nonetheless, WK shared this following quote on his Facebook page from a person named Allie:

 Now, I’ve never attempted to be a routine commentator on feminism and matters of sex and gender.
 However, in this instance, I felt I had something to contribute to the discussion, simply because I had been doing a great deal of research on the topic of masculinities.
 So, naturally, I thought the above quote had particular relevance to my research and so I commented.
 The disagreement resulting in my ultimate ban from WK’s page was relatively trivial, as I merely stated that the person in question, Allie, seemed to give the impression that toxic masculinity has nothing to do with masculinity (this was just my take away from the quote and I could fully be wrong).
 Unfortunately, a great deal of sociological research over the years has shown that toxic masculinity and harmful elements of hegemonic masculinity really do exist and exert an incredible influence on boys and men, and the women with whom they interact.
 It seemed to me that Allie’s quote somehow misses this, or is unaware of it.